percona/psmysql-docs/docs/diagnostics/innodb_fragmentation_count.md

 # InnoDB page fragmentation counters

+!!!
+Important

+    Are you ready for [5.7 EOL](https://www.percona.com/navigating-mysql-5-7-end-of-life)?
+You have options.
+    [Upgrade to 8.0](https://www.percona.com/upgrading-to-mysql-8-0-with-percona) or [stay on 5.7](https://www.percona.com/post-mysql-5-7-eol-support).
+We'll support you either way.

 *InnoDB* page fragmentation is caused by random insertion or deletion from a secondary index.
 This means that the physical ordering of the index pages on the disk is not same as the index ordering of the records on the pages.
 As a